 - If the crate has a wooden floor, it can be damaged by urine

-- Some plastic crates have removable top halfs that can be placed inside the bottom half for easy storage
+- Some plastic crates have removable top halves that can be placed inside the bottom half for easy storage

 - Plastic crates come in a variety of colors

-- More difficult for dogs to escape from than other varieties
+- More challenging for dogs to escape from than other varieties

-- Great for airline travel – If your dog is used to their crate it will make flying easier for them
+- Ideal for airline travel – If your dog is used to their crate it will make flying easier for them

-- Great for dogs that love to sleep under tables or in cozy corners
+- Perfect for dogs that love to sleep under tables or in cozy corners

 - Not aesthetically pleasing in the house compared to wooden or wire crates

-- If a dog has diarrhea inside it you will need to use the hose to clean it out
+- If a dog has diarrhea, you will need to use the hose to clean it out

 - Less ventilation than other varieties – Your dog might overheat in hot weather